btkrausen/vault-codespaces/labs/lab_integrate_terraform_and_vault.md

 ```

 3. In the file `main.tf`, modify the 'data' entries to 'ephemeral'.
-This will leverage ephemral secrets to read the secrets from Vault completly eliminating them from the Terraform state file:
+This will leverage ephemral secrets to read the secrets from Vault completly eliminating them from the Terraform state file.
+NOTE: the data "vault_kv_secrets_v2" is now depracated, and this change MUST be made to use the new `ephemeral` block:

 ```hcl